EightBitGuru/FAST-40/README.md

 * Both PAL and NTSC video standards are supported.

-* The JiffyDOS v6.01 ROM is supported, if present.
+* The JiffyDOS v6.01 Kernal ROM is supported, if present.

 * FAST-40 expects to run on a real or emulated VIC-20 fitted with an NMOS 6502, and makes use of several undocumented opcodes.
 It will not operate correctly on later variants such as the CMOS 65C02 which disable or replace these opcodes.